EndPointCorp/end-point-blog/2019/08/02/how-to-set-up-a-local-development-environment-for-wordpress-from-scratch.html.md

 Again, feel free to choose a name that suits your needs.
 For the purposes of this tutorial, this works just fine.

 Now, we need to allow the user that we created a few steps ago to access and control that new database.
-Since this is only a dev environment, let’s just give our WordPress user access to everything.
+Since this is only a dev environment, let's just give our WordPress user access to everything.
 This can be done with:

 ```sql
 GRANT ALL ON *.* TO 'wordpress_user'@'localhost'
 ```

-With that, we’re done with MySQL, we can close the CLI client with the exit command.
+With that, we're done with MySQL, we can close the CLI client with the exit command.

 ### 3. Setup WordPress

 Now that we have our prerequisites ready, we can proceed to setting up the actual WordPress site.
 It turns out, this is pretty easy as well.
-Get a new directory ready and let’s get started.
+Get a new directory ready and let's get started.

 First, we need to download the package of WordPress files from the official site.
 In Ubuntu, this can be done with this command: